Azure/apim-lab/apim-lab/7-security/security-7-3-managed-identities.md

 ![Create Key Vault](../../assets/images/apim-security-create-key-vault.png)

-### - Here are the steps to grant the API Management managed identity the appropriate RBAC permissions on the Key Vault
+### Steps to grant the API Management managed identity the appropriate RBAC permissions on the Key Vault

 1. In the left menu, select Access control (IAM).
 1. On the Access control (IAM) page, select Add role assignment.